arielsbecker/all-things-spanish/README.md

 * [Yellow Paper (NR)](https://github.com/arielsbecker/nr-report): translation of the Yellow Paper.
 * [Nebulas NOVA Tech](https://bitbucket.org/editorialarseb/nebulas-nova-tech): translation of the last PPT on Nebulas NOVA; it replaces the translation of the old PPT on Thinking in Blockchain.
 * [Nebulas para gatos](https://bitbucket.org/editorialarseb/nebulas-para-gatos): a colloquial intro to Nebulas that groups all the basics you need to start.
-* [NAS Nano Tutorial](https://bitbucket.org/editorialarseb/tutorial-para-nas-nano): a small guide to use the NAS Nano app.
+* [NAS Nano Tutorial](https://bitbucket.org/editorialarseb/tutorial-para-nas-nano): a small guide to use the NAS Nano app, it replaces the redundant guide on how to install Nebulas in Ubuntu, as it's already covered in detail in the following wiki article.
 * [Nebulas 101 - Installation](https://github.com/nebulasio/nebdocs/pull/144): translation of this wiki article on how to install a node in linux or MacOS.

 ## Observations